FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 State state = State.MANUAL;
 ```
 After declaring the motor controller, the states are declared.
-Unlike any subsystem that was done before, the arm only has one state called `MANUAL`.
+Unlike the roller intake and the claw, the arm only has one state called `MANUAL`.
 The reason there is only one state is because the `MANUAL` state means that the motor spins at whatever rate the speed variable tells it to.
-There are not several set speeds which the motor can move in which would require multiple variables.
-This will be further clarified in the update function
+There are not several predetermined speeds for the motor like in the roller intkae which would require multiple variables.
+The specifics of what happens in the `MANUAL` state will be covered in the update function.

 ### Constructor

 ```java